ajmpawlik/CV-Aleksandra-Pawlik/README.md

 ## Aleksandra Pawlik

 I am an early career full-stack software developer, recently graduated from Makers Academy.
 I am building on my experience in research for international development.
-I managed, designed and consulted on multiple evaluations - in Afghanistan and in the cross-country settings.
+I managed, designed and consulted on multiple evaluations - in Afghanistan and in the multi-country settings.
 I provided actionable and human-centred insights for the implementers and clients.
 I am qualitative and quantitative research methods savvy with a background in anthropology, media, and economics.

 <div>